Empress Elisabeth of Austria: Assassination

 In 1898, despite warnings of possible assassination attempts, the 60-year-old Elisabeth traveled incognito to Geneva, Switzerland.
 However, someone from the Hôtel Beau-Rivage revealed that the Empress of Austria was their guest.

-At 1:35 p.m. on Saturday 10 September 1898, Elisabeth and Countess Irma Sztáray de Sztára et Nagymihály, her lady-in-waiting, left the hotel on the shore of Lake Geneva on foot to catch the steamship Genève for Montreux.
-Since the empress despised processions, she insisted that they walk without the other members of her entourage.
+At 1:35 p.m. on Saturday 10 September 1898, Elisabeth and Countess Irma Sztáray, her lady-in-waiting, left the hotel on the shore of Lake Geneva on foot to catch the steamship Genève for Montreux.
+Since the Empress despised processions, she insisted that they walk without the other members of her entourage.

 They were walking along the promenade when the 25-year-old Italian anarchist Luigi Lucheni approached them, attempting to peer underneath the empress's parasol.
 According to Sztáray, as the ship's bell announced the departure, Lucheni seemed to stumble and made a movement with his hand, as if he wanted to maintain his balance.
-In reality, however, in an act of "propaganda of the deed", he had stabbed Elisabeth with a sharpened needle file that was 4 in long (used to file the eyes of industrial needles) that he had inserted into a wooden handle.
+In reality, in an act of "propaganda of the deed", he had stabbed Elisabeth with a sharpened needle file that was 4 in long (used to file the eyes of industrial needles) that he had inserted into a wooden handle.

 Lucheni originally planned to kill the Duke of Orléans, but the pretender to France's throne had left Geneva earlier for the Valais.
-Failing to find him, the assassin selected Elisabeth when a Geneva newspaper revealed that the elegant woman traveling under the pseudonym of "Countess of Hohenembs" was the Empress Elisabeth of Austria.
+Failing to find him, the assassin selected Elisabeth when a Geneva newspaper revealed that the elegant woman traveling under the pseudonym of "Countess of Hohenembs" was the Empress of Austria.

-After Lucheni struck her, the empress collapsed.
+After Lucheni struck her, Elisabeth collapsed.
 A coach driver helped her to her feet and alerted the Austrian concierge of the Beau-Rivage, a man named Planner, who had been watching the progress the Empress made toward the Genève.
 The two women walked roughly 100 yards to the gangway and boarded, at which point, Sztáray relaxed her hold on Elisabeth's arm.
 The Empress then lost consciousness and collapsed next to her.
 Sztáray called for a doctor, but only a former nurse, a fellow passenger, was available.
-The boat's captain, Captain Roux, was ignorant of Elisabeth's identity, and since it was very hot on deck, he advised the countess to disembark and take her companion back to her hotel.
-Meanwhile, the boat was already sailing out of the harbor.
-Three men carried Elisabeth to the top deck and laid her on a bench.
+The boat's captain, Captain Roux, was ignorant of Elisabeth's identity, and since it was very hot on deck, he advised the Countess to disembark and take her companion back to her hotel.
+The boat was already sailing out of the harbor.
+Three men carried the Empress to the top deck and laid her on a bench.
 Sztáray opened her dress and cut Elisabeth's corset laces so she could breathe.
 Elisabeth revived somewhat and when Sztáray asked her if she was in pain, she replied, "No".
 She then asked, "What has happened?" and lost consciousness again.